Web API

 Workflow

 section of the Web API specification.
-In particular, for eachPOST /workflow/{workflow-id}
+In particular, with aPOST /workflow/run

-request, the corresponding Nextflow script is executed.
-The script comprises a chain of call to thePOST /processor/{executable}
+request a workflow can be executed.
+The Workflow Server comprises a chain of call to thePOST /processor/run/{executable}

 endpoint in an appropriate order. - Processing Server: a Processing Server is a server which exposes REST endpoints in the